Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

 \subsubsection{In wireless context}

-While wired network access mediums have well defined / bounded error rates, based essentially on the electromagnetic noise ratio, wireless mediums are prone to the creation of unpredictable non-stochastic jitter and packet losses through additional issues and challenges, including~\cite{8672474}: \begin{itemize} \item Fading of the transmission: based on distance between nodes, changes in the propagation environment or node mobility. \item Interference from other devices communicating on the same spectrum frequencies.
-This issue is more pronounced when unlicensed spectrum (\eg 2.4 GHz) is used since its usage is uncontrolled and prone to additional noise from other uncontrollable entities. \item Shadowing and attenuation from other physical obstacles and phenomena (\eg reflection, absorption, diffraction)~\cite{goldsmith_2005}. \item Random channel access latency: the randomness associated with existing listen-before-talk procedures for multiple access to the wireless channels contributes to non-stochastic delays. \item Integration of synchronization mechanisms: while considering the differences in propagation time in wireless communications. \item Bounding an end-to-end latency or its jitter by integrating scheduling on transmission by each \ac{ap}. \item Integration of reliability techniques while considering and taking maximum advantage of the main different channel characteristics. \item Resource management: including the usage of several \acp{ap} for reliability or the dynamic management of the spectrum used at a given moment, which remain open challenges. \end{itemize}
+While wired network access mediums have well defined / bounded error rates, based essentially on the electromagnetic noise ratio, wireless mediums (such as inter vehicular communications are prone to the creation of unpredictable non-stochastic jitter and packet losses through additional issues and challenges, including~\cite{8672474}: \begin{itemize} \item Fading of the transmission: based on distance between nodes, changes in the propagation environment or node mobility. \item Shadowing and attenuation: from other physical obstacles and phenomena (\eg reflection, absorption, diffraction)~\cite{goldsmith_2005}. \item Interference: from other devices communicating on the same spectrum frequencies.
+This issue is more pronounced when unlicensed spectrum (\eg 2.4 GHz) is used since its usage is uncontrolled and prone to additional noise from other uncontrollable entities.

+\item Random channel access latency: the randomness associated with existing listen-before-talk procedures for multiple access to the wireless channels contributes to non-stochastic delays. \item Integration of synchronization mechanisms: while considering the differences in propagation time in wireless communications. \item Bounding an end-to-end latency: or its jitter by integrating scheduling on transmission by each \ac{ap}. \item Integration of reliability technique: while considering and taking maximum advantage of the main different channel characteristics. \item Resource management: including the usage of several \acp{ap} for reliability or the dynamic management of the spectrum used at a given moment, which remain open challenges. \end{itemize}